brokenhappy/kotlinhax.shadowroutines/docs/topics/flow.md

 be Kotlin and suspension friendly and respect structured concurrency.
 Achieving this goal would be impossible without reactive pioneers and their tremendous work.
 You can read the complete story in [Reactive Streams and Kotlin Flows](https://medium.com/@elizarov/reactive-streams-and-kotlin-flows-bfd12772cda4) article.

 While being different, conceptually, Flow *is* a reactive stream and it is possible to convert it to the reactive (spec and TCK compliant) Publisher and vice versa.
-Such converters are provided by `kotlinx.coroutines` out-of-the-box and can be found in corresponding reactive modules (`kotlinx-coroutines-reactive` for Reactive Streams, `kotlinx-coroutines-reactor` for Project Reactor and `kotlinx-coroutines-rx2`/`kotlinx-coroutines-rx3` for RxJava2/RxJava3).
+Such converters are provided by `kotlinhax.shadowroutines` out-of-the-box and can be found in corresponding reactive modules (`kotlinhax-shadowroutines-reactive` for Reactive Streams, `kotlinhax-shadowroutines-reactor` for Project Reactor and `kotlinhax-shadowroutines-rx2`/`kotlinhax-shadowroutines-rx3` for RxJava2/RxJava3).
 Integration modules include conversions from and to `Flow`, integration with Reactor's `Context` and suspension-friendly ways to work with various reactive entities.

 <!-- stdlib references -->